knighttower/adaptive.js/README.md

 # Adaptive.js

 So what's the story or why even today?
-In many projects I have worked on, even thought I try to stick to the philosophy of using mostly CSS utility classes and media queries to create responsive and adaptive layouts, CSS sometime falls short in some areas, and that's why some JS is needed to help in those bumps.
+In many projects, even when trying to stick to the philosophy of using mostly CSS utility classes and media queries to create responsive and adaptive layouts, CSS sometimes falls short in some areas, and that's why some JS is needed to help along those bumps.
 For instance, moving elements from one location to another is not possible with CSS (only if the element belongs directly to the same parent and is a flex (flex order)).
 In cases like that, where an element has to move that far, Adaptive.js has a "teleport" feature that will move any element to specific targets at the specified Media query breakdown.
 Thus helping the layout not just being responsive but also adapting to the desired necessities.

-Furthermore, Adaptive.js helps with adding (or removing) already existing classes, teleporting and even adding specific JS functions that will execute at a very specific screen size or media query.
+Furthermore, Adaptive.js helps with adding (or removing) already existing classes, adding inline "style",  teleporting and even adding specific JS functions that will execute at a very specific screen size or media query.

 But wait! what are those limitations you speak of! kind sir...